alexpaul/TabDelegation/README.md

 # TabDelegation

-Using dependency injection and custom delegation to get notified when a model data gets updated.
+Using dependency injection and custom delegation to notify a view controller in a tab bar controller of changes.